gabehollombe-aws/step-functions-workshop/website/content/_index.md

 Let’s test this:

-1. Submit an invalid application so it gets flagged.
+Step 1.
+Submit an invalid application so it gets flagged.
 Run:

 ```bash
 sls invoke -f SubmitApplication --data='{ "name": "Spock", "address": "123EnterpriseStreet" }'
 ```

-2. Check to see that our application is flagged for review.
+Step 2.
+Check to see that our application is flagged for review.
 Run:

 ```bash
 sls invoke -f FindApplications --data='{ "state": "FLAGGED_FOR_REVIEW" }'
 ```

-3. Copy the application’s ID from the results, which we’ll use in a step below to provide a review decision for the application.
+Step 3.
+Copy the application’s ID from the results, which we’ll use in a step below to provide a review decision for the application.

-4. In Step Functions web console, refresh the details page for our state machine, and look for the most recent execution.
+Step 4.
+In Step Functions web console, refresh the details page for our state machine, and look for the most recent execution.
 You should see that it is labeled as ‘Running’.

-5. Click in to the running execution and you’ll see in the visualization section that the Pending Review state is in-progress.
+Step 5.
+Click in to the running execution and you’ll see in the visualization section that the Pending Review state is in-progress.
 This is the state machine indicating that it’s now paused and waiting for a callback before it will resume execution.

-6. To trigger this callback that it’s waiting for, act as a human reviewer and approve the review (we haven't built a web interface for this, so we'll just invoke another function in the Account Applications service.
+Step 6.
+To trigger this callback that it’s waiting for, act as a human reviewer and approve the review (we haven't built a web interface for this, so we'll just invoke another function in the Account Applications service.
 Take care to paste the ID you copied in Step 3 above into this command when you run it, replacing REPLACE_WITH_APPLICATION_ID.

     Run with replacement: